First things first: what does “delisted” mean?

 To try to sell the public park to a private developer, the government delisted Owls Head Provincial Park by removing it from Our Parks and Protected Areas Plan in March of 2019.
 Up until this point, the government had already orchestrated three years of secrecy, which would have been even longer if not for the whistleblower.

-But the government of Nova Scotia secretly delisted Owls Head Provincial Park on March 13, 2019, without scientific review, public notice, or public consultation.
+Nova Scotians remain concerned that the former government secretly delisted Owls Head Provincial Park without scientific review, public notice, or public consultation.

 “The first step that must be taken before the transaction can proceed is DNR obtaining authorization from Cabinet to remove the Crown lands from the Parks and Protected Areas Plan (PAPA).
 The PAPA was issued by the Minister of Environment and the Minister of Natural Resources in 2013 and lays out the commitment by the Province to work towards protecting lands identified in the Plan.
 All other processes are subject to this step being successfully completed.”The Honourable Margaret Miller (then Minister of Natural Resources) to Mr. Beckwith Gilbert in 2017

 Why did the government not inform its citizens?

 Even though all Nova Scotians are stakeholders of the Parks and Protected Areas Plan, the government intentionally kept them in the dark.
 The McNeil government orchestrated more than three years of secrecy at the behest of the prospective developer.
 (And that three years likely would have been even longer, had it not been for a very important whistleblower and freedom of information requests.)

 The applicants in the court case emphasize that this was “fundamentally unjust because the relationship, negotiations, and outcomes were cloaked in secrecy.”